Opera (company): Discontinued products

+In August 2017, Opera Coast was quietly discontinued and removed from the Apple App Store.
+No official reasoning was provided.

 In February 2018, after previously announcing that the service and app would be shut down, the Opera Max app, a VPN based mobile data compression service, was sold to Samsung.
 It was rebranded as Samsung Max, but will only be compatible with eligible Samsung Galaxy smartphones going forward.

 Since then, Opera has developed its own VPN available within its desktop and Android browser.

+In August 2020, Opera announced its divestment from majority ownership of its microlending business, including the products OKash and Opesa, before selling its stake outright in March 2022.

-On 22 March 2021, in celebration of the three-year-anniversary of Opera Touch, it was announced that the iOS version of Opera Touch was rebranded to simply Opera, and it was also given a new, and refurbished UI.
+On 22 March 2021, in celebration of the three-year-anniversary of Opera Touch, it was announced that the iOS version of Opera Touch was rebranded to simply Opera and was given a new redesigned UI.

-In August 2017, Opera Coast was discontinued and removed from the Apple App Store.
-The reason is unknown, but some believed that the company is focusing on some products.

-In August 2020, Opera announced its divestment from majority ownership of its microlending business, including the products OKash and Opesa, and in March 2022, Opera sold its stake outright.

 Controversies

 Opera was involved in a years-long feud with Microsoft dating back to 2001.
 On at least three occasions, Opera accused Microsoft of deliberately breaking interoperability of its MSN services and the Opera browser or other non-Internet Explorer browsers.
 Microsoft denied that it was intentionally shutting out Opera users.
 In response, Opera released the "Bork Edition" of its web browser, causing MSN to display only the phrase, "Bork, bork, bork!" which was popularized by The Muppet Show character, Swedish Chef.
 In 2004, Opera received a confidential $12.75 million payment from an "international corporation" reported to be Microsoft.

 In 2013, Opera switched from its rendering engine, Presto, to Chromium's WebKit (now Blink), a decision described as a "sad day for the web."

 From 2018 to 2020, Opera was involved in the incubation of Kenyan loan companies OKash and Opesa.
 In January 2020, the then Opera-owned businesses were accused of offering predatory terms with interest rates of up to 876 percent per annum and employing unethical debt recovery practices such as debt shaming and abusing customer privacy.
 In August 2020, Opera announced its divestment from majority ownership of its microlending holdings, and in March 2022, Opera sold its stake outright.